austince/flink-ci-flink/docs/ops/deployment/docker.md

     ```

 <span class="label label-warning">Warning!</span> The mounted volume must contain all necessary configuration files.
-The `flink-conf.yaml` file must have write permission so that the docker entry point script can modify it in certain cases.
+The `flink-conf.yaml` file must have write permission so that the Docker entry point script can modify it in certain cases.

 ### Using plugins